clugg/ppaw/README.md

 PPAW can be imported in a number of ways due to how the package is structued.

 * `import ppaw` will allow PPAW's main features to be accessed via `ppaw.pastebin.Pastebin`
-* `from ppaw import pastebin` will allow PSPAW's main features to be accessed via `pastebin.Pastebin`
+* `from ppaw import pastebin` will allow PPAW's main features to be accessed via `pastebin.Pastebin`

 For the sake of the usage guide we will be using `import ppaw`.